JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Now you are ready to implement the UI that will use information provided by the platform-specific database driver.

-### Implement the UI: display the list of rocket launches
+### Prepare the view model with the list of launches

 You will implement the Android UI using Jetpack Compose and Material 3.
 First, you'll create the view model that makes use of the SDK to get the list of launches.
 Then you'll set up the Material theme, and finally, write the composable